subhamks007/EAS-503-mkZia/week9/readme.md

         - earnings() --
 - SalariedEmployee -- inherits from Employee
 - CommissionEmployee -- inherits from Employee
-- Hour9yEmployee -- inherits from Employee
+- HourlyEmployee -- inherits from Employee
 - BasePlusCommissionEmployee -- inherits from CommissionEmployee

 - Demonstrate polymorphism